pgRouting/pgrouting/doc/src/proposed.rst

 .. warning-begin

+.. collapse:: Proposed

    .. warning:: Proposed functions for next mayor release.

      - They are not officially in the current release.
      - They will likely officially be part of the next mayor release:

        - The functions make use of ANY-INTEGER and ANY-NUMERICAL
        - Name might not change.
 (But still can)
        - Signature might not change.
 (But still can)
        - Functionality might not change.
 (But still can)
        - pgTap tests have being done.
 But might need more.
        - Documentation might need refinement.

 .. end-warning